 - 1 manager or executive director

-For coalitions and networks, staff who coordinate, manage or conduct training for your organization would be ideal and including staff from your coalition member programs is also a great idea.
+For coalitions and networks, staff who coordinate, manage or conduct training are an ideal fit for the ALC.
+It can also be beneficial to include staff from coalition member programs.

 Certain components of the course – such as keynote lectures – will be open to all members of your organization.

-At the end of 18-months, each member of your team will have finished the course.
+At the end of the 17 months, each member of your team will have finished the course.
 Based on what they’ve learned, your organization will have made operational changes that strengthen your advocacy.